lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   parameters, which can be considered as a CBOR structure.
 MO is only used during the compression phase.

-* A Compression Decompression Function (CDF) is used to describe the compression and the decompression process.
-The CDF may require some parameters, which can be considered as a CBOR structure.
+* A Compression Decompression Action (CDA) is used to describe the compression and the decompression process.
+The CDA may require some parameters, which can be considered as a CBOR structure.

 ## Rule ID